Hey, how can we help?

 Note!
 Products having the message "This offer is not provided, please contact the seller to get more information about this offer" means that Seller has not added this Product to Categories available for Customer.
 In order to enable this Product, it should be added to one of the Categories.

-6. After confirmation to save the changes, the platform will offer to populate the product to all end-customers automatically or to let your partners to hand-pick for which customers to enable it.
-Choose the desired outcome and Confirm the catalog change.
+7. Once you confirm and save the changes, the platform will present the option to automatically distribute the product to all end-customers or allow your partners to manually select which customers to enable it for.
+Select your preferred choice and proceed to confirm the catalog modification.

 A. All new products are added to catalogs of all end-customer segments of all sellers in the current seller segment: